dankarran/isleofman-opendata/README.md

 ## Fixing issues

 To fix issues in land transactions, copy row from `data/outputs/gov.im/land-transactions/issue-rows.csv` and paste into `data/source/gov.im/land-transactions/corrections/rows.csv` then update any fields necessary.

+## Updating data

+To update the data, run `python update.py` and enter `y` for each dataset you'd like to re-download from the original source.

+For Isle of Man Government data, you will need to update the URL if there are new files available.
+This can be updated in the relevant `sources.json` file.

 ## Other resources